GM Chinese venture to build $1 billion plant in Chongqing

-General Motors Co (GM.N) and its Chinese joint-venture partners said on Wednesday they plan to build a $1 billion (624 million pounds) auto assembly plant in the city of Chongqing as the GM group bids to remain the leader in the world's largest auto market.
+General Motors Co (GM.N) and its Chinese joint-venture partners said they plan to build a $1 billion (626 million pounds) auto assembly plant in the city of Chongqing in a bid to remain the leader in the world's largest auto market.

 The plant in southwestern China will have annual production capacity of 400,000 vehicles, but the partners did not disclose what vehicles will be built there.
 It also will have the capacity to build 400,000 engines annually, a GM spokesman said.

-"It's a numbers game," J.D.
-Power and Associates senior vice president John Humphrey said.
-"They're doing a phenomenal job, the market continues to grow, vehicle penetration is still so low, GDP per capita continues to increase and the west of China is where a lot of the action is going to come going forward.

-"Having production further in the western part to get a foothold there and penetrate the tier two and three and four cities makes perfect sense for them," he added.

 The new plant is part of SAIC-GM-Wuling's push to reach a production target of 2 million vehicles per year by the end of 2015.
-GM invests $1 billion annually in China.
+GM invests $1 billion (626 million pounds) annually in China.

-Chongqing, one of China's largest cities, is home to a plant operated by Ford Motor Co (F.N) and its Chinese partner Changan Automobile Co000625.SZ.
+Chongqing, one of China's largest cities, is home to Ford Motor Co (F.N) and its Chinese partner Changan Automobile Co000625.SZ.

 Earlier this month, GM and its Chinese partners opened a plant in the southern city of Liuzhou for its low-cost Baojun brand.
 That plant will also eventually have an annual production capacity of 400,000 vehicles.